whowell1/whowell1github.io/content/en/blog/Container_Securit_official.md

 docker run --name sensitive_container -d nginx --security-opt apparmor=unconfined --security-opt seccomp=unconfined --security-opt label:disable
 ```

-Disabling AppArmor, SELinux, Seccomp, and the use of CDK are not malicious by itself, but by combining it with other detection techniques, it can be used to help alert on malicious behavior.
+Disabling AppArmor, SELinux, Seccomp, and the use of CDK are not malicious by nature, but by combining it with other detection techniques, it can be used to potentially alert on malicious behavior.

 Keep in mind these are potential start on how to detect some of the behavior that was outlined on this post.
 I hope you enjoyed my tidbit on containers!!